-We report the number of demands for customer information that we received during the first half of 2022 from law enforcement in each country outside the U.S. where we did business (and had such demands in recent years) and where reporting such information is not legally prohibited.
-The table below presents the number of demands we received during the first half of 2022.
+We report the number of demands for customer information that we received during the first half of 2023 from law enforcement in each country outside the U.S. where we did business (and had such demands in recent years) and where reporting such information is not legally prohibited.
+The table below reports the number of demands we received during the first half of 2023.
 Following that number, in parentheses, is the number of customer selectors at issue in those demands.
-The table presents data for the past couple of years.
+The table reports data from the past several years.
 Data from prior periods can be found by clicking the "Archive" tab at the top of the page.

-A few notes about the table: A customer selector is an information point, such as a telephone number or IP address, used to identify a given customer.
-While our initial Transparency Reports displayed only the number of customer selectors, we now also present the number of demands we received.
+A few notes about the table: A "customer selector" is an information point, such as a telephone number or IP address, that is used to identify a given customer.
+While our initial Transparency Reports displayed only the number of customer selectors, we now also report the number of demands we received.
 To provide more detail, we have divided the number of demands in the table below into two categories.
 A demand for "subscriber information" typically requires that we provide the name and address of the customer assigned to a given phone number or IP address.
 A demand for "transactional information" may seek, for instance, a log of numbers called.